 Some pupils have complex needs with challenges in a number of areas and multiple impact on learning and attainment.

-All pupils benefit from access to a systematic synthetic linguistic phonics programme to learn to read and spell and it is possible to adjust a programme to enable access for pupils with complex needs.
+All pupils, including those with complex needs, benefit from access to a systematic, synthetic, linguistic phonics programme to learn to read and spell and it is possible to adjust a programme to enable access for pupils with complex needs.

 For teachers who work with pupils with complex needs, Ann's book 'Access to Phonics: Practical Access Strategies to Teach Children with Complex Needs of All Ages' is a useful super-practical description of access strategies with accompanying resources.
 It is available on Amazon.

 Additionally, there is a companion booklet to books 1-6 available as a free eResource from the Routledge website.
 This describes adaptations to specific activities in the programme.

 Follow the link to the Phonics for SEN Youtube channel to see demonstration teaching sessions with complex pupils.